Elagabalus

 Gold Aureus Stone of Emesa

 When Elagabalus departed for Rome, he also took with him the famous black stone symbol of the sun-god Elagabalus from the temple at Emesa in Syria.
 Herodian described this Stone of Emesa as being rounded at its base and rising to a point at its top.
-There were a few rough projections, in which people believed they saw an image of the sun.
-This black stone was most likely a meteor lending its legend that it came from heaven as a gift from the god to mankind.
+There were a few rough projections in which people believed they saw an image of the sun.
+This black stone was most likely a meteor, lending its legend that it came from heaven as a gift from the god to mankind.
 Therefore, the role of the priest and the possession of this stone was of great symbolic power.

 Elagabalus had been made a high priest of the sun-god cult when he was very young.
-The original temple was converted to a church so it still stands.
+The original temple was converted into a church, so it still stands.
 Both he and his mother were religious fanatics and went as far as to take their eastern god to reign over all Roman gods in Rome itself.
 He constructed a very large temple adjacent to the Colosseum on the Palatine Hill.
 A second temple was erected just outside of Rome.
 He and his family would walk backward in a procession before the stone as it was brought to the second temple outside of Rome during a midsummer festival.

 For all of Elagabalus‘ religious positions and many wives, he was also very notorious for being a bisexual who also enjoyed dressing up and playing the part of a woman.
-Cassio Dio tells us that Elagabalus even married a male slave named Hierocles and enjoyed being beaten by him as if he was Hierocles’ female slave.
+Cassio Dio tells us that Elagabalus even married a male slave named Hierocles and enjoyed being beaten by him as if he were Hierocles’ female slave and delighted in being called Hierocles’s mistress.
 Other men who slept with him were given high positions in government.
+Elagabalus wore makeup and wigs and preferred to be called a lady, not a lord.
+He is reported to have offered vast sums to any physician who could provide him with a vagina.
+We are unsure how far these stories go because he was so reviled.
+In this WOKE climate, in November 2023, the North Hertfordshire Museum in Hitchin, United Kingdom, given its extreme agenda, actually announced that Elagabalus would be considered to be TRANSGENDER, referring to him with female pronouns in its exhibits.

 As such, respect for the state as a whole declined.
 Elagabalus even went as far as to ask doctors if they could medically transform him into a woman and carried out his own experiments by cutting off the gentiles of young men as a sacrifice to his sun god.
+Eventually, his disgusting sexual behavior led to the collapse in respect for him as an emperor.
 The totality of his behavior led to his loss of loyalty among the troops.
 Rebellions began as early as 218 AD when the Third Legion in Syria attempted a rebellion.
 This was followed by the Fourth Legion and later by the Roman Fleet.
-By 221 AD, his family convinced Elagabalus to adopt his cousin of 13 Severus Alexander, who was the son of his mother’s sister, Julia Mamaea.
+By 221 AD, his family convinced Elagabalus to adopt his cousin of 13, Severus Alexander, who was the son of his mother’s sister, Julia Mamaea.

-Alexander began to clearly emerge as the favorite among the Praetorian Guard.
-Sometime in late 221, Elagabalus tried to order the death of Alexander but no one would carry out the execution.
+Alexander clearly began to emerge as the favorite among the Praetorian Guard.
+Sometime in late 221, Elagabalus tried to order the death of Alexander, but no one would carry out the execution.
 Finally, on March 11th, 212 AD, when Elagabalus visited the Praetorian camp, he found open support for Alexander and tried to order the arrest and execution of those offenders.
-Instead, the soldiers refused and Elagabalus tried to flee but was hunted down and murdered along with his mother.
+Instead, the soldiers refused, and Elagabalus tried to flee but was hunted down and murdered along with his mother.
 Thus, Severus Alexander was hailed as the emperor of Rome.

-His reign was notorious for religious fanaticism, cruelty, bloodshed, and excesses of every description, and there was general satisfaction when, on March 6th, 222, Elagabalus and his mother Julia Soaemias were murdered in the praetorian camp.
+His reign was notorious for religious fanaticism, cruelty, bloodshed, and excesses of every description, and there was general satisfaction when, on March 6th, 222, Elagabalus and his mother, Julia Soaemias, were murdered in the praetorian camp.
 Their bodies were dragged through the streets of Rome and thrown into the Tiber.

 Titles and Powers, 218-222 AD